 - In Bruce Almighty, Bruce seems to get stuck in a loud, honking traffic jam during his commute almost every day.

 - Played for Drama in The Day Britain Stopped: the big honking traffic jam envelops the whole nation and is the cause of many disasters that ruin people's lives, and even get them killed, and on Christmas, too.

-- Lampshaded in the Able Team novel "Cairo Countdown", when a Cairo taxi driver notes how everyone's honking at a bus that's broken down, even though there's nothing the bus driver can do about the situation.
+- Lampshaded in the Able Team novel "Cairo Countdown", when a Cairo taxi driver notes how everyone's shouting abuse and honking their horns at a bus with a broken rear axle, as if that's somehow going to get the bus moving again.

 - In the late 1980s novelty song "Car Phone" (a parody of C. W. McCall's "Convoy"), a yuppie executive sings about his car phone; traffic-jam horns honking can be heard periodically throughout.

 - The "Weird Al" Yankovic song "Traffic Jam" starts with a bunch of cars blowing their horns.
 The song itself is about the singer being caught in a traffic jam.

 - "Expressway to Your Heart" by The Soul Survivors (1967) opens with honking horns, and brings them back for the chorus to go with the line "At five o'clock it's much too crowded".

 - In Chapter 2 of Deltarune, to keep the player from wandering around where they don't need to, a traffic jam was made with much honking, along with some Musical Nods from Undertale.